Definitions

 This is a profitability indicator introduced by Professor Robert

 Novy-Marx, University of Rochester.
-It is computed by dividing sales minus the cost of goods sold by total assets. |
+It is computed by dividing sales minus the cost of goods sold by total assets.
+This is one of the key performance indicators I use to gauge the performance of a company. |

 Intensity of Core Earnings |